 You're probably wondering why an author is blogging about Zoom webinars.
 Well, with so many book events cancelled and replaced with online ones we've had to learn a lot very quickly about Zoom -- and that includes the safety protocols around video meetings This blog and the downloadable PDF of 'how to' instructions is for authors, bookstores, and book clubs that want to host an online event using Zoom.

 B ook events have migrated online.
 This means organizers have a responsibility to do the most they can to ensure their online event is a safe space for authors and audiences, just as they would for a live event.
+Abusive comments directed at authors are also hurtful to audience members who see, hear, or read them.
 There have been incidents where uninvited or abusive participants disrupted online book events.
-Large organizations such as literary festivals have the technology, knowledge, and staff to manage live event production.
-For those with limited resources however, it can be challenging.
+Even organizations accustomed to hosting events may find they lack the resources and knowledge to secure live events.

 If you want to use Zoom Meeting for your events, this blog explains how to minimize disruptions.
 If you use some other solution, read this anyway for recommended best practices

 T hanks to an affordable price point and ease of use, Zoom has quickly become the most popular video conferencing software for personal and small business use.
 Earlier in 2020, there were reported incidents of "ZoomBombing" or Zoom hijacking.
 Since then, Zoom has beefed up its security and these days it’s more likely disruptions will come from participants behaving inappropriately via video, audio, or comments in Chat.